RunJiaJi/MagCluster/README.md

 magcluster -h
 ```
 ### Pip
-Alternatively, you can install magcluster through pip in an existing environment.
-In this way, please make sure you have [prokka](https://github.com/tseemann/prokka) installed.
+Alternatively, you can install MagCluster through pip in an existing environment.
+In this way, please make sure you have [Prokka](https://github.com/tseemann/prokka) installed.

 ```bash
 # Install MagCluster through pip